Collaborating to open up new frontiers in human health

-Beactica participates selectively in major European research initiatives.
-This enables the Company to be an active part in opening up new frontiers in the field as well as train the next generation of drug hunters - both essential to the future of the sector as well as Beactica’s growth.
+Beactica participates selectively in major international research initiatives.
+This enables the Company to be an active part in opening up new frontiers in the field of human health as well as train the next generation of drug hunters - both essential to the future of the sector and Beactica’s growth.

 Beactica participates in this initial training network (ITN) that aims to deliver 15 skilled early-stage researchers in the field of fragment-based lead discovery (FBLD).
 The FRAGNET network is composed of eight academic beneficiaries (VU University Amsterdam, University of York, Hungarian Academy of Sciences, Universitat de Barcelona), four industrial beneficiaries (Beactica, Novartis, Vernalis, Zobio) as well as five partner organizations (GSK, Roche, Servier, IOTA, 24 Media Labs).
 The FRAGNET project is active 2016–2019.